 Who uses your website?

-Although mobile internet use has rocketed, not all websites receive lots of visitors on mobile devices.
+Although mobile internet use has rocketed, some websites continue to receive a portion of visitors that aren't using mobile devices.
 For instance, websites selling business-to-business services may find most prospective customers still visit from company computers.

 This doesn't mean you can be complacent.
 Mobile internet access has definitely reached a point where every website should work on mobile devices.
 But if a large proportion of your visitors come from mobile devices then you may wish to prioritise your mobile-friendly efforts.